evinism/mistql/docs/docs/tutorial/syntax-overview.md

 ## The Root Variable `$`

-The root variable `$` is an object containing all of the following:
+The root variable `$` is an object containing:
-* A list of all builtin functions in MistQL
-* A reference to the root context variable (denoted `@`)
+1. A reference to the root context variable (via the `@` key.)
+1. All builtin functions in MistQL

 ### Method overwriting
-In many cases, there can be naming conflicts

-Example: `{ "map": [] }`.
-What does query `map` resolve to?

-Answer: it resolves to [], as the `map` function is overwritten.

-In order to get back to the root, we have to reference an un-overwritable variable, namely the $ variable.
-Root Context
-In several cases, context can be overwritten in such a way that you need a convenient way
+Functions and variables share the same namespace in MistQL, which can lead to naming conflicts if the current context has keys with the same name as builtins.

+As an example, consider the query `map` over the data `{ "map": "data" }`.
+Since the key `map` exists in the data and is populated in the namespace via context population, the identifier `map` refers to the value `"data"`.

+What this means is that if you were to attempt to use the `map` builtin in this particular case, we'd end up with a name conflict, as the current context overwrites the `map` identifier.
+Running the query `count | count` over the data `{"count": [1, 2, 3]}` would result in a error stating that arrays cannot be called as functions.

+In order to ensure we can always maintain a reference back to the original `count` function (or any other for that matter), MistQL provides a `$` variable which has every builtin function as a key.

+Rewriting `count | count` as `count | $.count` in the above case (such that `$.count` refers to the builtin `count` variable) resolves the issue.

+### `$.@`

+The root variable `$` also contains a key `@`, which refers directly to the _data_ the query operates over.
+This is useful in deeply nested expressions, where the `@` variable has been overwritten.